AliceO2Group/AliceO2/Framework/Core/README.md

   (using 1-1 correspondence, in the current implementation).
 - Instanciate and start all the devices resulted from the previous step.
 - (Optionally) start a GUI which allows to monitor the running of the system.

+The ConfigContext object being passed to the function contains a set of user provided options to customise the creation of the workflow.

 [DataProcessorSpec]: https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/include/Framework/DataProcessorSpec.h